rafaelrochagit/semchiliqueoficial/wp-content/plugins/translatepress-multilingual/readme.txt

 == Changelog ==
+= 1.7.8 =
+* Added possibility to exclude hreflang from an original URL
+* Fixed translating json inside json.
+It ensures compatibility with Brizy
+* Fixed http 500 response in trp-ajax calls

+= 1.7.7 =
+* Added option to enable translation of numerals
+* Added capability to translate special URLs like tel, callto or mailto
+* Added support for translating oembed response data
+* Fixed some CSS issues on Safari

 = 1.7.6 =
 * Added a help wizard for the Visual Editor
 * Added Puerto Rico flag